 By taking this approach, your team will be able to approach your 5K planning process with a sense of scale, urgency, and direction.
 For example, a team with a SMART goal of “Increase participant sign-ups by 15% from last year to attract new supporters in the lead up to next month’s campaign” will enter the planning phase of their 5K focused on their most important metric, attendance, and know definitively when they achieved their objective.

 Planning and hosting a 5K fundraiser isn’t a one-person job.
 Your team will vary depending on your organization and the size of your event, but most organizations hosting a 5K will need to assemble an event planning team that includes the following roles:

 Additionally, your team will also need the right resources.
-For modern organizations, this means investing in basic supplies and amenities in addition to a variety of event management software solutions.
+To start, you will want to connect with a fundraising software such as Classy, DonorDrive, and Luminate Online.
+Once you have a fundraising software in place, bring that software to the day-of the event with event management software solutions.
 For your 5K, ensure your software can work wirelessly and even without internet if you are hosting your event in a remote location.